clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 management of containerized applications.
 It groups containers that make up an application into logical units for easy management and discovery.

-Runc and kata are OCI-compatible runtimes that work seamlessly with Kubernetes, with kata containers providing strong isolation for untrusted workloads or multi-tenant scenarios (see `katacontainers.io`_ for more.)
-Runc and Kata containers can be allocated on a per container basis so you can mix and match both on the same host to suit your needs.
+Runc and kata-runtime are compatible with :abbr:`OCI (Open Container Initiative)` guidelines and work seamlessly with Kubernetes. `Kata Containers`_\* provide strong isolation for untrusted workloads or multi-tenant scenarios.
+Runc and Kata Containers can be allocated on a per-container basis so you can mix and match both on the same host to suit your needs.

 Prerequisites
 *************